elastufka/SAX-XRS_figures/index.md

 ## Figure 4

-Events which were excluded from the samples above in Figure 3.
-Although jointly visible to MESSENGER and GOES, events marked in red were deemed unsuitable for other reasons, described in the text.
+Events which were excluded from the samples above in [Figure 3](#figure-3) Although jointly visible to MESSENGER and GOES, events marked in red were deemed unsuitable for other reasons, described in the text.

 {% include outliers.html %}